Praveenkumartiwari321/Online-job-portal-Tkinter-GUI/README.md

 ## Overview

 This project is an online job portal application developed using Python and Tkinter for the graphical user interface (GUI).
-The application features three main modules:
+The application features three main modules:-

 1. **Login/Signup Page**
 2. **Job Portal**